-Based on the enhanced Pharmaceutical Audit Tool and the resulting PEAR, the scoring criteria has changed from three colors: Green/Compliant (100-80), Yellow/Marginal (79-60) and Red/Noncompliant (59-0) to a new score model, noted below.
+Based on the enhanced Risk Based Pharmaceutical Audit Tool and the resulting PEAR, the "scoring" or risk criteria has changed from three colors: Green/Compliant (100-80), Yellow/Marginal (79-60) and Red/Noncompliant (59-0) to a new risk model, noted below.
 The new approach now has five risk ranges.

-The New UL Registrar Pharmaceutical GMP Risk Scoring Model
+The New UL Registrar Pharmaceutical GMP Risk Model